UndefeatedSunny/VLSI-Interview-Questions/Github Campus Experts Questions.md

 ## What are your community's shared struggles?

 - What are the problems that is or will bring your community members together?
 They can be anything, but are commonly focussed around working towards better skills, grades or jobs.
-## PROBLEMS / REASONS
+-
 - INTERNSHIP is the major issue that makes students to work on open source and make it capable to achieve that goal.
-- CODING EXPERIENCE levels maximization or improvements.
+- CODING EXPERIENCE levels maximization or improvement.
-- SKILLS improved like Soft Skills and communication MAKES COMMUNITY MEMBERS TOGETHER.
+- SKILLS improved like Soft Skills and communication.
+## THIS MAKES COMMUNITY MEMBERS TOGETHER.

 ## What is the mission of your community?
  - Based on your community's shared struggled, what is your community's mission?
 Keep this short and snappy.